-Join Garrick Chow for an in-depth discussion in this video Examining the Playlist window, part of Up and Running with FL Studio.
+Join Garrick Chow for an in-depth discussion in this video Examining the Playlist window, part of Learning FL Studio.

 In the previous chapter, we looked at how to create multiple patterns in the Channel window using the step sequencer and by playing the keyboard.
 One way of using patterns is to create individual sections of a larger project separately.
 The place where everything comes together is in the Playlist window.
 You can open it using its button in the toolbar or with the keyboard shortcut of F5.
 So here you can combine and loop the patterns you've created, as well as audio clips, and you can also add things like automation and combine everything together into a song or project.
 But before we get into the specifics, let's take a quick tour around the Playlist window.